Movie Memory Machine

 Episode Highlights

 Enjoyed the episode?
-Leave us a review on your favorite podcast platform.
-We’d love to feature your thoughts in future show notes.
+Leave us a review on your favorite podcast platform—we’d love to feature your feedback in future show notes!

 💡 Support us on Patreon: https://patreon.com/gruntworkpod